About me

 Other areas of counselling I deal with

-I also work with the following issues:
+In addition to above I work with the following general issues:

 - Low motivation